C4 Therapeutics Inc. (CCCC): Recent activity puts odds in your favor

-C4 Therapeutics Inc. (CCCC) is priced at $6.32 after the most recent trading session.
-At the very opening of the session, the stock price was $7.41 and reached a high price of $7.41, prior to closing the session it reached the value of $7.36.
-The stock touched a low price of $5.90.Recently in News on November 3, 2022, C4 Therapeutics Reports Third Quarter 2022 Financial Results and Recent Business Highlights.
+C4 Therapeutics Inc. (CCCC) is priced at $6.08 after the most recent trading session.
+At the very opening of the session, the stock price was $6.58 and reached a high price of $6.595, prior to closing the session it reached the value of $6.62.
+The stock touched a low price of $5.9286.Recently in News on November 3, 2022, C4 Therapeutics Reports Third Quarter 2022 Financial Results and Recent Business Highlights.
 The Phase 1/2 Clinical Trials of CFT7455, an IKZF1/3 MonoDAC™ Degrader, and CFT8634, a BRD9 BiDAC™ Degrader, Continue to Enroll Patients and Advance Through Dose Escalation.
 You can read further details here

 C4 Therapeutics Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $33.76 on 01/03/22, with the lowest value was $4.84 for the same time period, recorded on 06/16/22.